Motor racing-Vettel to join Aston Martin from Ferrari in 2021 | Sports-Games

 Motor racing-Vettel to join Aston Martin from Ferrari in 2021

-Four-time Formula One world champion Sebastian Vettel will race for Aston Martin, the new name for the Canadian-owned Racing Point team, on a multi-year deal after leaving Ferrari at the end of the season.
-The 33-year-old German replaces Mexican Sergio Perez, whose departure at the end of the 2020 season was announced on Wednesday.
+Four-time Formula One world champion Sebastian Vettel will race for Aston Martin, the renamed Canadian-owned Racing Point team, on a multi-year deal after leaving Ferrari at the end of the season.
+The 33-year-old German replaces Mexican Sergio Perez, who had a long-term contract but whose departure at the end of the 2020 season was announced on Wednesday.

 "I am pleased to finally share this exciting news about my future.
 I'm extremely proud to say that I will become an Aston Martin driver in 2021," Vettel said in a team statement ahead of Sunday's Tuscan Grand Prix at Italy's Mugello circuit.
 "It's a new adventure for me with a truly legendary car company.
 I have been impressed with the results the team has achieved this year and I believe the future looks even brighter," he said.